|

 Joanna

-Zorya, instructor and head of the Reeling Silk Kung Fu School here demonstrates and elucidates on many aspects of Taijiquan practice...
+Zorya, instructor and founder of the Martial Tai Chi Association, here demonstrates and elucidates on many aspects of Taijiquan practice...
 You might like to see our review and some comments from her DVD covers.

 PLUM SPECIAL: Buy two or more volumes of any J. Zorya DVD (including Bagua and Xing Yi) and receive a